by Thinq Tanq

 Twenty years ago, this week, the United States invaded Iraq.
 I remember standing in our family's living room, watching one of CNN's embedded journalists report from a fleet of tanks as they sped over the desert toward Baghdad.
 This captivating, concerning spectacle was one of many hours of pro-invasion propaganda.
 I remember turning to my parents on the couch and asking why the US was invading Iraq.
 Appropriately, they shrugged and shook their heads in response.
 They didn't get it either.

 The invasion made no sense to me.
-At 13 years of age, I'd had all of four years of experience in passively reading the news on the internet and that was all it took for the obvious to be obvious.
+At 13 years of age, I'd had all of two years of experience in passively reading the news on the internet and that was all it took for the obvious to be obvious.
 The United States' contrived invasion of Iraq taught me that, in this world, deliberate atrocities of cataclysmic proportion happen while the world is watching.

 This isn't just a swipe at George Bush.
 Joe Biden and elected Democrats were integral in driving the invasion forward.
 Democrats controlled both houses of Congress when they voted overwhelmingly to give Bush authorization to use military force in Iraq.
 The stark "ideological division" between the Democratic and Republican Parties miraculously transforms into closed ranks when it comes to how the US will govern other people's countries.
 Many would explain this by pointing to the two major parties' ideological roots in colonialism and to the racism, paternalism and violence that colonialism requires.